David Bergé (1983) practices photography through the lens of the body.

 In his work, he addresses performative and embodied aspects of photographic materiality and time.
 He uses the body as a device to capture images; through the construction of an experience, often performative and over time.

-It has so far taken the form of publications, lecture performances and durational installations.
-What he is most known for are his silent Walk Pieces in which viewers are guided in silence through the fabric and infrastructures of cities.
+Audience gets invited through different projects into a journey of lecture performances, installations and book projects, though what he is most known for are his Walk Pieces in which viewers are guided in silence through the fabric and infrastructures of cities.